-The E(t) potential program - of arbitrary waveform - starts in time t=0 from a sufficiently negative or positive value where adsorbate coverage is zero.
-The potential program crosses the $E = \varepsilon$ level more than once during the experiment (its possible ways are illustrated in Fig.1 of [3]).

-In what follows, we analyze the rate equations at this particular ε potential.
-We adhere to the usual theorisation of electrochemical kinetics [4] but ignore all complication factors like IR drop, double-layer charging, transport hindering (i.e. adsorbate concentration in the vicinity of the surface is always the same as in the bulk, c). n is regarded to be a constant, integer number, though we should use the (negative of) the potential-dependent formal partial charge number [5] instead.
-Some of these complicating issues will be discussed in the Discussion section.
+The E(t) potential program - of arbitrary waveform - starts at time t = 0 from a sufficiently negative or positive value where adsorbate coverage is zero.
+The potential program crosses the $E = \varepsilon$ level more than once during the experiment (its possible ways are illustrated in Fig. 1 of [3]).
+In what follows, we analyze the rate equations at this particular potential ε .
+We adhere to the usual theorisation of electrochemical kinetics [4] but ignore all complicating factors such as IR drop, double-layer charging, transport hindering (i.e. adsorbate concentration in the vicinity of the surface is always the same as in the bulk, c). n is taken to be a constant, integer number, though we should use the (negative of) the potential-dependent formal partial charge number [5] instead.
+Some of these complicating issues will be considered in the Discussion section.